MileHacker Logo

 • Amtrak connects Lancaster to Philadelphia, New York City, Harrisburg, and other significant cities (sometimes with transfers).

-• Long-distance bus services offer economical connections between many of these cities.
+• Long-distance bus services offer economical connections between many of these urban areas.

 • When planning extended trips, always verify public transit schedules and availability.

-• GetYourGuide offers experiences you can book through different destinations.
+• GetYourGuide offers experiences you can make a booking through different destinations.